hash251/4d-digital-praxinoscope-written-in-c/README.md

 Display Tablets:
 - Communicate with websockets to receive the images
 - Use a display which fetches the images from the main server and displays them on an Electron GUI.

+need to know the ID of each touch event (from xinput list) and i need to know which id corresponds to the monitor